 - Communication control – You want your application to have extra control over how events are batched and when they are sent to Optimizely.

-We "consume" our own API: the Optimizely clients and SDKs send event data with this API.
+Optimizely Experimentation uses this API internally: the Optimizely clients and SDKs send event data with this API.
 This consistency helps ensure that your data is processed the same way, regardless of how we receive it.